derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

     Create a route in Azure Digital Twins to send twin update events to your endpoint from above.
 The filter in this route will only allow twin update messages to be passed to your endpoint.
-Spec- ify a name for the twins hub event route. choose already created endpoint name.
+Spec- ify a name for the twins hub event route. choose an already created endpoint name.
 - Get twins hub connection string Go to the event hub namespace and click on the created twins hub below , choose shared access